Aggrik8s-net/aggrik8s-cluster/README.md

 - Tetragon for SecOps (see system calls)
 - Robusta for Cloud based Cluster DevOps workflows.
 - `Groundcover` for Inversion of Cost for OTEL Cloud storage.
 They only ingest metadaata, all actual OTEL data remains in cluster.
-## Status
-The Cilium branch works but requires at least two `terraform apply` and several bash helper scripts for setting up Talos & Kubernetes credentials as well as installing Cilium.
-The stack will be fully automated once the best integration strategy is determined.
-For instance, Helm can be usind to install Cilium or we can use the Cilium CLI which properly handles complicated scenarios not properly handled using Helm.